Back to Revolutions Against the Church

 "It is the part of to cry out against the wolf when he approaches the sheepfold."

-• Denial of ecclesial visibility
+• denial of visibility

-• Rupture of apostolic succession
+• rupture in apostolic succession

 The Protestant Revolution dethroned the altar and exalted .
-The Vatican II revolution dethroned the altar and exalted man.
-In both, the saint's words stand as an immovable pillar of truth.
+The modern revolution dethroned the altar and exalted man.
+St. Francis de Sales stands against both with one Catholic mind.